davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

     These target attributes correspond to the
     :option:`-mcustom-``insn``=``N``` and :option:`-mno-custom-``insn```
     command-line options, and support the same set of ``insn`` keywords.
-    Nios II Options, for more information.
+    See :ref:`nios-ii-options`, for more information.

   custom-fpu-cfg=``name``
     ``target("custom-fpu-cfg=``name``")`` function attribute, Nios IIThis attribute corresponds to the :option:`-mcustom-fpu-cfg=``name``` command-line option, to select a predefined set of custom instructions named ``name``.
-    Nios II Options, for more information.
+    See :ref:`nios-ii-options`, for more information.

     :: _powerpc-function-attributes: